Exabyte-io/documentation/README.md

 1. Create a metadata file similar to the one in [here](docs/tutorials/dft/electronic/band-gap.json).

-2. Delete `youTubeId`.
+2. Make sure to remove `youTubeId`.
 This field is automatically added by the [video manager](video-manager.py) script once the video is uploaded.

 3. In metadata file, `descriptionLinks` is a list of links which are added to video description.
 See [description template](video-description.jinja) for more details.